 Parents may borrow for their dependent undergraduate students under the Federal Parent Loan for Undergraduate Students program (PLUS).
 The amount borrowed may be up to the cost of attendance minus other financial aid for each undergraduate student.
-The interest rate is a variable rate, adjusted annually.
+The interest rate is a variable rate, or fixed according to when funds were borrowed.
 Repayment begins within thirty days after the final disbursement of the loan each year.
 The lender will charge an origination and insurance fee for a PLUS Loan, which will be deducted from the loan proceeds.